u-blox/ubxlib_cellular_applications_xplr_iot/install/README.md

 # Installation

-This directory contains the operating system specific installation scripts for the development tools required to build the XPLR-IOT-1 examples.
+This directory contains the operating system specific installation scripts for the development tools required to build the cellular applications for the XPLR-IoT-1 development kit.
+This is much the same as the ubxlib_examples_xplr-iot-1 installer, but downloads the cellular applications repository.

 These scripts installs all the necessary packages, tools and drivers from scratch.
 They can typically be used on a PC that has not been used for software development before or one with missing components.